ridowana-tabassum/inventory-management-system/README.md

 # inventory-management-system
-This is a simple inventory management system built for my DBMS course project. <br>It has basic functionalities like adding categories, adding bands, adding products and placing orders.
+This is an inventory management system that two of my classmates and I developed for our DBMS course project.
+Basic features like adding categories, bands, products, and orders are available

 # Technologies used in this project
 PHP<br>